Transparent data encryption for SQL databases with Acra 0.93

 New Acra 0.85.0 brings the expanded functionality we’ve announced during the release of Acra 0.84.0.
 We’ve added server-side encryption mode which allows integrating Acra without altering the client application code.
 It’s called AcraServer’s Transparent proxy mode and allows you to configure AcraServer to parse SQL queries and to encrypt values designated for specific database columns.
 Transparent encryption mode is useful for large distributed applications where updating the source code of each client app separately would be complicated.

-Intro What is the biggest threat to a tool that prevents unauthorised database access?
+Can WAF prevent SQL injection?
+What is the biggest threat to a tool that prevents unauthorised database access?
 Requests from the application side that trigger data leakage.
 Namely, SQL injections and other application attacks that allow attackers to craft custom SQL queries.
 How can we prevent that?
 The standard industry response is obvious — input sanitization, web application firewalls (WAFs), and prepared statements are typically used for addressing these concerns.
-We’re shipping a product which aims to intervene into application logic as little as possible but as it turns out, input sanitization is rarely done well, WAFs are not always efficient, and prepared statements are a question of app developer’s choice.

 Looking Back at 2018 — A Year in Retrospect